CiaranMoran27/data-representation-project/README.md

 **All user entries have validation where they inform the user if the action has be completed.**

-- Register New User:
+- username details:
     - email: newUser@shophere.com
     - password: datarep

+- Register New User:
 - Login New User:
-    - email: newUser@shophere.com
-    - password: datarep

 - Start Shopping
     - Add Cash (Add Cash Button).
     - Alter order Quantity of product by clicking less and greater than symbols.
     - Purchase the stated order quantity for a given product via the Buy button (per row).
     - Logout.
 - Delete New User:
-    - email: newUser@shophere.com
-    - password: datarep

 Extra:
 - The Login page has validation that will:
-    - Prevent login via invalud username or password.
+    - Prevent login with invalid username or password.
     - Prevent creation of new user if email already exists.
     - Alert you if trying to delete a user that doesn't exist.
-- The Products page wont allow you to increase the order quantity past the current stock levels. <br>Also try and purchase something when you don't have enough money to see what happens!**
+- The Products page wont allow you to increase the order quantity past the current stock levels. <br>Also try and purchase something when you don't have enough money to see what happens!

 <br>